 Editor’s Note: Marcella Bombardieri is a senior fellow at the Center for American Progress (CAP) who focuses on expanding college opportunity.
 Follow her on Twitter @mlbombard.
-Marina Zhavoronkova, a former assistant secretary at the Massachusetts Executive Office of Labor and Workforce Development, is a senior fellow for workforce development at CAP.
+Marina Zhavoronkova, a former assistant secretary at the Massachusetts Executive Office of Labor and Workforce Development, is a former senior fellow for workforce development at CAP.
 Follow her @marina_zhav.
 The views expressed in this commentary are their own.
 Read more opinion at CNN.

 But there’s a less visible reason why the current demand for nurses vastly exceeds the supply: Colleges and universities are turning away tens of thousands of qualified aspiring nursing students every year, undercutting numbers in this vitally important profession.
 In 2020, even as universities expanded enrollment by 6%, they turned away 66,000 qualified applicants for bachelor of nursing programs, according to the American Association of Colleges of Nursing.

 The picture looks no better at the community college level.
 Virginia’s community colleges, for example, turn away or waitlist 3,000 applicants each year for its nursing and health-care-related programs, according to The Richmond Times-Dispatch.
 And the Hechinger Report wrote that of 1,200 applicants who recently flooded a single community college in Long Beach in Southern California, just 32 were admitted.

 Not surprisingly, many of the challenges involved in educating nurses revolve around money.